 - 1. Audit qualifications (if any) - a.
 SES may analyse qualifications raised by the Auditors and the clarifications/comments made by the Management/ Board on the same. - b.
 SES may also present its opinion on the qualifications to highlight governance/fairness issues related to the qualification. - c.
 SES may also analyse the estimate on qualification (where the impact of the qualification cannot be precisely quantifiable), provided by the management and review of the Auditor on the same, wherever applicable. - 2.
 Auditors' comments - a.
 SES may analyse comments made by the auditors in the standalone or consolidated audit report, the Annexure to the Auditors' Report and Notes to Financial statements. - b.
 SES may look at the consolidation principles used by the auditor to determine whether any material unaudited financial statements have been used for consolidation.
 However, if the Principal Auditor has carried out additional audit procedures, then, SES will not raise any concern. - 3.
-SES may analyse any material variations in accounting policies from the accounting standards - 4.
+SES may analyse any material variations in accounting policies from the accounting standards (if disclosed in Audit Report) - 4.
 SES will analyse structural shifts in key financial indicators and the disclosures made by the management to explain the shift if the variation is >25%. - 5.
 Exceptional write offs by the Company for which the management has not provided satisfactory explanation. - 6.
 Exceptional spending by the Company and proper disclosure on the timing/need of such spends by the Company. - 7.
 Related Party Transactions including loans, receivables and royalty payments and the trends observed therein vis a vis requirement of Listing Regulations and Companies Act, 2013. - 8.
 Contingent liabilities and impact of contingent liabilities, important legal cases by and against the Company, on the Company (Not applicable in case of Banks and NBFCs).
 SES may also analyse whether the money raised from Banks/ Financial Institutions, were utilized for the stated purpose. - 9.
 SES would also raise concern if the Company proposes adoption of the Standalone and Consolidated Financial Statements under a single resolution. - 10.
 Audit Process - a.
 Audit Committee's independence/ composition and comments (if any) on the Auditors' report/financial statements. - b.
 Auditors' independence - 11.
 Other issues that SES may highlight - a.
 Any material issue related to accounting practices, disclosures and transparency - b.
 While normally SES will not do any comparative analysis with any company, however, in case any governance issue is found, to highlight the same SES may carry out competitor analysis.
 The underlying objective will be to bring to shareholders notice relevant information. - 12.
 Separate Financial Statements of the subsidiaries of the Company available on the website of the Company. - 13.
-Cause for concerns in the performance of the Company such as continuous losses, all increase in borrowing utilised in investments, high cash balances, etc.
+Cause for concerns in the performance of the Company such as continuous losses, all increase in borrowing utilised in investments, high cash balances, etc. - 14.
+SES may also analyse Loans and advances and any item of Balance Sheet & Profit & Loss statement, if any item appears to be important and raises questions in mind of SES Analysts.